-- (1) Cracked effective stiffness values for elastic analysis shall be assigned in accordance with ACI 318 Chapter 10 practice for wall piers and composite coupling beams. - (2) Effects of shear distortion of the steel coupling beam shall be taken into account.
+- (a) Cracked effective stiffness values for elastic analysis shall be assigned in accordance with ACI 318 Chapter 6 practice for wall piers and composite coupling beams. - (b) Effects of shear distortion of the steel coupling beam shall be taken into account.

-System requirements of Section H4.4 shall be satisfied with the following exceptions:
+In addition to the system requirements of Section H4.4, the following shall be satisfied:

-- (1) In coupled walls, coupling beams shall yield over the height of the structure followed by yielding at the base of the wall piers. - (2) In coupled walls, the axial design strength of the wall at the balanced condition, P_b , shall equal or exceed the total required compressive axial strength in a wall pier, computed as the sum of the required strengths attributed to the walls from the gravity load components of the lateral load combination plus the sum of the expected beam shear strengths increased by a factor of 1.1 to reflect the effects of strain hardening $(1.1R_vV_n)$ of all the coupling beams framing into the walls.
+- (a) In coupled walls, coupling beams shall yield over the height of the structure followed by yielding at the base of the wall piers. - (b) In coupled walls, the axial design strength of the wall at the balanced condition, Pb, shall equal or exceed the total required compressive axial strength in a wall pier, computed as the sum of the required strengths attributed to the walls from the gravity load components of the lateral load combination plus the sum of the expected beam shear strengths increased by a factor of 1.1 to reflect the effects of strain hardening of all the coupling beams framing into the walls.